arpitsingh26/Keyword-Identification/README.md

 Few samples:

-new delhi india:
+1. new delhi india:
 new delhi ( JJ NN ),
 india ( NN )

-appalachicola river in florida: appalachicola ( NN ), river ( NN ),
+2. appalachicola river in florida: appalachicola ( NN ),
+river ( NN ),
 florida ( NN )

-rainwater harvesting:
+3. rainwater harvesting:
 rainwater harvesting ( NN VBG )

-bee wax and royal jelly:
+4. bee wax and royal jelly:
 bee ( NN ),
 wax ( NN ),
 royal jelly ( NN RB )

-bija yatra:
+5. bija yatra:
 bija yatra ( NN NN )

-iron ores of the kallakurchi:
-iron ( NN ),
-ores ( NNS ),
+6. iron ores of the kallakurchi: iron ( NN ), ores ( NNS ),
 kallakurchi ( NN )

-self reliance in food:
+7. self reliance in food:
 self reliance ( NN NN ),
 food ( NN )

-Gene Campaign:
+8. Gene Campaign:
 gene campaign ( NN NN )

-prices of chemical pesticide and fertilizers: prices ( NNS ), chemical ( NN ), pesticide ( NN ),
+9. prices of chemical pesticide and fertilizers: prices ( NNS ), chemical ( NN ),
+pesticide ( NN ),
 fertilizers ( NNS )

-valedictory address by Prasant Mohanty: valedictory ( NN ), address ( NN ),
+10. valedictory address by Prasant Mohanty: valedictory ( NN ), address ( NN ),
 prasant mohanty ( JJ NN )

-budget allocation for revival of agriculture: budget ( NN ), allocation ( NN ), revival ( NN ),
-agriculture ( NN )

 The algorithm produces quite good results .
 But this is a kind of a problem in which there is still a huge potential to improve the results which can be done by taking more data and/or taking user